Yash-P-Agarwal/Parallax-Website/README.md

-# <p> A parallax website is a modern web design technique that creates an immersive and visually appealing user experience.
-It involves multiple layers of content that move at different speeds as the user scrolls down the page, creating a sense of depth and interactivity.</p>
+#A parallax website is a modern web design technique that creates an immersive and visually appealing user experience.
+It involves multiple layers of content that move at different speeds as the user scrolls down the page, creating a sense of depth and interactivity.